copious-world/crypto-wraps/README.md

 ## Code Doc - same as comments in code

 ```
+/*
+// gen_nonce
-// gen_nonce()
+// Parameters: optional parameter
-// Parameters: no parameters
+// 	--	no parameter case
-// generate a random vaue -- return it as string
+// 	--	generate a random vaue -- return it as string
+// 	--	parameter (optional) : A base64url string that is at least 16 bytes
+//		-- returns the the first bytes as a base64url string (for deriving an IV from data) Not random
+//
+// Returns a nonce as a base64url string representing 16 bytes = 128 bits
+*/

 /*
 // gen_cipher_key